Purpose

 Shigellosis

 Shigellosis is an acute, invasive, enteric bacterial infection that affects the digestive system.
-Symptoms may appear within 1–2 days of encountering the virus and include diarrhea, abdominal cramps, fever, nausea, vomiting and dehydration.
+It is caused by a group of bacteria called Shigella.
+Symptoms may appear within 1–2 days of encountering Shigella.

 Syphilis